Ratatoskr589/All-Things-Mazzy/AllThingsMazzy/Megamod-readme.txt

 3. The Beamdog forums are the best place to report bugs, make suggestions, or ask questions.
 It's also where you can see a more detailed breakdown of each section of the mod.
 However, you can also email BCaesar at caesarbran@protonmail.com if you prefer.
       If you downloaded this mod from another location, the Beamdog thread is here: https://forums.beamdog.com/discussion/71473/megamod-2-45-mazzy-romance-clara-npc-darkside-anomen-flying-aerie-for-the-evil-more

-4. Much thanks to p_zombie325 for the Russian translation, energisedcamel for the sound files, and Edvin for the new Mazzy art.
+4. Much thanks to p_zombie325 and Skusha for the Russian translation, energisedcamel for the sound files, and Edvin for the new Mazzy art.

 Here's what this mod includes: